astronomer/astro-docs/enterprise/next/01_get-started/01_quickstart.md

 ## Step 3: Install Astronomer Enterprise

-If you are in charge of setting up Astronomer for your org, follow one of our Enterprise installation guides to get Astronomer running on your Kubernetes Cluster.
+If you are in charge of setting up Astronomer for your team, follow one of our Enterprise installation guides to get Astronomer running on your Kubernetes Cluster.

 We have documentation for deploying Astronomer on:
 - AWS EKS ([Manually](/docs/enterprise/stable/install/aws/install-aws-standard/) or through [Terraform](/docs/enterprise/stable/install/aws/install-aws-terraform/))